plotly/dash-world-cell-towers/README.md

 write out a compressed parquet file to the `./data` directory.

 ## Dask setup
-By default, this dashboard attempts to connect to a Dask distributed scheduler running on `localhost` at port 8786.
+By default, this dashboard creates a Dask `LocalCluster`.
 To change this Dask configuration, edit the Dask options at the top of the `app.py` file.

 ## Launching Dashboard
 Launch the dashboard in development mode from the command line with...